NordicPlayground/nrf52-i2c-hid-demo/README.md

 HID Descriptors
 ---------------
 The HID Descriptor and Report Descriptor is defined in [i2c_hid_descriptors.h](nrf52-i2c-hid-demo/i2c_hid_descriptors.h).

 To use a different Report Descriptor, the I2C_HID_REPORT_DESCRIPTOR define should be updated.

 Furthermore, I2C_HID_INPUT_REPORT_LIST, I2C_HID_OUTPUT_REPORT_LIST, and I2C_HID_FEATURE_REPORT_LIST must be manually populated with the Report IDs and Report sizes that are defined in the report descriptor.
 Leave the list empty if there are no Reports of a given type.

 Notes and limitations
 ---------------------
 - The nRF52 firmware will by default configure the SDA and SCL pins without a pull resistor, assuming that the I2S bus has pull-up resistors already.
 - The Report Descriptor is limited to 255 bytes in length on the nRF52832.
-The nRF52810 and nRF52840 SoCs can have larger I2S buffers, but for simplicity this demo enforces the 255 byte limit for all hardware targets.
+The nRF52810 and nRF52840 SoCs can have larger TWIS buffers, but for simplicity this demo enforces the 255 byte limit for all hardware targets.
 - All Reports must have an explicit Report ID in the Report Descriptor, even if there is only one Report of a given type.
 The Report ID must be in the range of 1-15.
 In other words, the third ID byte in HID over I2C Specification is not currently supported.